The fly-fishing adventure of a lifetime!

 The best fishing will take place during high tide when the rush of saltwater brings the brook trout in and gives you the best window of time to cast a line.
 The water levels in the mouth of the river will rise a few feet on an average tide and, with a little luck, some seals in the mouth will be a sure sign of fish.
 If conditions are optimal for fishing, you’ll head to one of the nearby rivers in our open-air all-terrain vehicles.
 We like to wade upstream and look for little dugouts or fallen trees as these aggressive “brookies” like to hide and ambush their dinner.
 As you walk through the willows and wade through pristine waters, keep your eyes open for some of the locals—wolves, moose and black bears.

-After a day out in the field, rest your weary eyes and arms during cocktail hour, complete with appetizers, before sitting down to a meal of body-and-soul satisfying Arctic gourmet cuisine.
+After a day out in the field, rest your weary eyes and arms during appetizer hour before sitting down to a meal of tundra-inspired cuisine.

 Should the northern lights grace the sky after you’ve gone to bed, a staff member will gently wake you, so you can enjoy the greatest light show on earth.